nocobase/nocobase/docs/en-US/api/database/repository.md

 ## Constructor

-It is usually not called directly by the developer, the instantiation is done mainly by specifying a coressponding repository type that is already registered in the parameter of `db.colletion()`.
+It is usually not called directly by the developer, the instantiation is done mainly by specifying a corresponding repository type that is already registered in the parameter of `db.colletion()`.
 Repository type is registered through `db.registerRepositories()`.

 **Signature**